asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

     3. Move is over.
 (This is because legal moves are already screened, or a check for Oscillation would be needed.)
 5. The Blessed Group is checked for Liberty count.
 If it is 0, it is captured (flipped) and merged with its surrounding Enemy Groups.
 6. Done

+[^8]: Freeling does not specify in which order captures are processed.
+I am assuming here the order is the same as Go.
+Anyway, all this needs to be verified later once (if?) the engine is implemented.

 Note that I am assuming here that this is not a recursive operation.
 Here is the assumption: A new Tile placement that has no liberties *but* takes away the last liberty of an enemy Group captures it.
 There is no need to check if the surrounding friendly Groups (that surrounded the surrounding Enemy Groups) would also have no Liberties, because if they had no Liberties they would not exist!
 A lot of weight is placed right now on the correctness of `game_regen_legal_moves`, which is still delayed for later.